kevinswiber/calypso/README.md

 #### disjunctions

-CaQL has support for disjunctions, as well.
+CaQL has support for disjunctions, as well, using `or`.

 Example: `select * where name="Kevin" or name="Matt"`